 European Council President Donald Tusk says he thinks the European Union will extend sanctions against Russia, but that it will be harder to preserve the West's unity on Moscow when Donald Trump is US president.
 Tusk spoke to Polish private television station TVN24 today to mark his two years in the EU office.
 He says France, Germany and the United States have supported him in maintaining a cohesive response to Russia's military assertiveness and that he expects another extension of economic and political sanctions on Moscow to be approved in January.
 However, Tusk says it may be harder to preserve the unity after Trump takes office January 20.
 He says Trump expressed more concern about Britain's exit from the EU than about Russia when they spoke recently.

 EU leader expects bloc to extend sanctions on Russia in 2017

-However, Tusk says it may be harder to preserve the unity after Trump takes office
+European Council President Tusk said it may be harder to preserve the EU unity on Moscow after Trump takes office